Other Advanced Control Techniques

 For attribution, please cite this work as:

 Utikar, Ranjeet.
 2023.
-“Cascade Control.”
-August 13, 2023. https://amc.smilelab.dev//content/notes/04-pid_enhancements/in-class-activities.html.
+“Other Advanced Control Techniques.”
+August 13, 2023. https://amc.smilelab.dev/content/notes/04-pid_enhancements/in-class-activities.html.